 You’ll need to cover the cost of your own books, standard drawing and writing equipment and consumables.
 However, our City Campus library is home to four floors of books, journals and materials (many of which you can access online) – meaning you may not need to purchase as many books as you might think!
 Our library team work closely with our academics to ensure that our library collection closely matches the topics you’ll be studying, to provide relevant resources for you to use, free of charge.

 Students should also budget approximately £100 per year to cover any printing that they may require to support their studies.
 A drawing board and geometry sets are also recommended (estimate cost £30).

 Our Students’ Union shop and Bonington art shop are great places to pick up drawing and writing equipment at reasonable prices and are located right in the centre of our City Campus.
-Where optional overseas visits are offered, you'll need to meet the cost of these.

 If you're undertaking a placement year, you'll need to budget for accommodation and any travel costs you may incur whilst on placement.
 Many of our placement students do earn a salary whilst on placement which can help to cover these living costs.